Author: Raj Chandler • Fact checked by: Tara D. Thies • Oct. 6, 2020

 Many people adopt new eating styles or diets to lose weight.
 While the only scientific requirement for weight loss is consuming fewer calories than you burn each day, dieting methods provide a specific framework that can make lowering your daily calories feel easier.

 Along these lines, many find that the ketogenic or keto diet is a great way to help them control their body weight.
 At the most basic level, keto is simply a high protein, low carbohydrate diet designed to put the body in a state called ketosis.
 This comes with some health benefits: Scientific studies by the American Journal of Clinical Nutrition show that these low-carb, high-protein diets are beneficial for controlling hunger and food intake.
-Other research indicates keto diets can help regulate the glycemic index, which can play a role in controlling type 2 diabetes.
+Other research indicates keto diets can help regulate blood sugar levels, which can play a role in controlling type 2 diabetes.

 If you’re using the keto diet to lose weight, it’s important to recognize that the process takes time.
 No matter how you are looking to reduce body fat, results won’t happen overnight.
-However, with consistency and dedication to a diet like keto, you can achieve the type of weight loss you desire.
+However, with consistency and dedication to a dietary pattern that controls calories, you can achieve the type of weight loss you desire.

 Whether you are following keto or any other diet plan that puts you in a caloric deficit, it can take anywhere between a week up to several weeks to start seeing results, depending on a number of different factors.
-This article will discuss the keto diet and how it may help you lose weight, some advice for choosing foods on keto, and some potential side effects you may want to consider if you aren’t already fully committed to the keto eating style.
+This article will discuss the keto diet and how it may help you lose weight, some advice for choosing foods on keto, and some important potential side effects you should consider before fully committing to the keto eating style.

-As mentioned, the ketogenic diet at its most basic level is a low-carb diet that emphasizes high fat intake and moderate amounts of protein.
+The ketogenic diet at its most basic level is a very low-carb diet that emphasizes high fat intake and moderate amounts of protein.
 Some who follow keto enjoy allowing themselves to eat large amounts of meats and vegetables.
-The carbs that are allowed are typically small amounts of complex carbohydrates, which are found in foods like vegetables and whole grains.
+The carbs that are allowed are typically small amounts of complex carbohydrates, which are found in foods like fruits, vegetables and whole grains.